 What is the difference between chicken francese and chicken Milanese?

-Both chicken francese and chicken milanese are pan fried chicken cutlet dishes.
-Milanese tends to use a breadcrumb coating, whereas francese is seasoned flour, milk and eggs.
-Milanese typically does not involve sauce, and instead is topped with a salad mixture.
+Both chicken Francese and chicken Milanese are pan-fried chicken cutlet dishes.
+Milanese tends to use a breadcrumb coating, whereas Francese uses seasoned flour, milk, and eggs.
+Milanese typically does not involve sauce.
+Instead, it is topped with a salad mixture.

 What is Chicken Francese sauce made of?